davidboers/psephology/README.md

 Planned features (not necessarily planned for first release):

 - Proxy cycles
-- Convert a list of formal voters into a list of theoretical voters
+- Convert a list of formal voters into a list of theoretical voters (use k-means)
 - System-wise efficiency
 - Finish weak orderings
 - Polsby-Popper